Viswonathan06/Reversible-Cellular-Automata-Clustering/README.md

-# Final-Year-Project
+# Open-Source and Improvised RCA-based Clustering

-This repository contains the files for the final year project on Cellular Automata for Group 8
+This repository is contains an open-source, imrpovised Reversible Cellular Automata based clustering technique.

 ---